nesaplay/BitShow/README.md

 # BitShow
-BitShow is a Single Page Application where you can search for existing TV shows or take a look at featured ones.
+BitShow is a Single Page Application built using React and Redux libraries, where you can search for existing TV shows or take a look at featured ones.
 Data provided by tvmaze.com.
 Fully responsive.

 DEMO : [BITSHOW](https://bit-show-react.herokuapp.com//)